diksha38/english_to_marathi_translation_using_attention_mechanism/README.md

 # This code implements a machine translation system to translate English sentences into Marathi using a sequence-to-sequence model with attention in TensorFlow.
-Here's a concise description:
+Here's a concise description :

 1. Import and Load Data: Necessary libraries are imported, and the English-Marathi sentence pairs are loaded from a file into a DataFrame.